 - Method 2: Cover the mixing bowl and put it in the freezer for 30 minutes.
 Take it out and shape the dough as described in Step 10.
 Place the shaped cookies onto a plate, cover with plastic wrap and refrigerate 30 minutes,

 - To shape the dough into cookies, use a 1/4 cup measuring cup.
-I really like these flexible measuring cups.
+I really like using flexible measuring cups.
 Pack the dough into a quarter cup, then turn out and use your hands to shape them into a "tall" cookies.
 They should be taller than they are wide.
 See photos.

 - Preheat the oven to 350 degrees F.

 - Once you have completely cold shaped cookies, place them on a baking sheet lined with parchment paper or a silicone baking mat.
 You can put 8 cookies on each pan.
 Make sure there are at least 2 inches in between each cookie.

 - Bake for 10-11 minutes.
 DO NOT over bake.
 They should still look pretty soft in the middle when you take them out, but shouldn't be shiny anymore.

 - Immediately after pulling the cookies out of the oven, press 3-4 chocolate chips on top of each cookie.

 - Let cool on the pan for 5-10 minutes.